 Gauld shines as Whitecaps roll past Galaxy 4-2

+VANCOUVER — After looking unbeatable for the first 30 minutes, the Vancouver Whitecaps almost came undone in the second half but still managed to hang on for a 4-2 win over the L.A.
+Galaxy in Major League Soccer play Saturday night.

-VANCOUVER — Ryan Gauld scored a brace and Brian White added a goal as the Vancouver Whitecaps led 3-0 after 23 minutes but still needed a goal from Sergio Cordova in injury time to defeat the L.A.
-Galaxy 4-2 in a Major League Soccer game Saturday night.
+Ryan Gauld scored a brace and Brian White added a goal as the Whitecaps led 3-0 after 23 minutes and looked to have the game well in hand.

-Gauld scored on a pretty play in the 10th minute and a penalty kick in the 23rd.
-The Scotsman now has eight goals and five assists in his last nine games across all competitions.

-The Galaxy made things interesting with midfielder Gaston Brugman scoring in the 61st minute and Marco Delgado in the 74th.
-It was the Galaxy’s first loss in seven games (2-1-4).
+Even though they were playing with just 10 men the Galaxy battled back with midfielder Gaston Brugman scoring in the 61st minute and Marco Delgado in the 74th.

+Striker Sergio Cordova, who subbed into the match in the 76th minute, decided matters with a goal in extra time.

+Assistant coach Michael D’Agostino said the Whitecaps got away from the game plan that had proven successful early in the match.

 The win moves the Whitecaps (8-7-7) into seventh place in the MLS Western Conference with 31 points.